jonas-eberle/esa_sentinel/README.md

 Usage of API in Python
 -----------
-Please see download_s1.py and download_s2.py with two examples.
+Please see example_s1.py, example_s1_setgeom.py, and example_s2.py with three examples.

 To load features/geometries you can use either the "load_sites" method given a geospatial file or the "set_geometries" method to directly set a geometry in the Well-known-Text (Wkt) format.